 Gas It Offroad Racing – Hare Scramble Championship Series Supplemental Rules

 Gas It offroad follows the AMA rulebook for all of their rulings and procedures.
 Please find and review the supplied rulebook to answer any ruling questions.
-The AMA rulebook may be found by following the tab under the Rules link above.
+The AMA rulebook may be found at the bottom of this page.

-The 2015 AMA Rulebook will be used in addition to the Supplemental Rules for Hare Scramble Events that will govern our events.
+The current AMA Rulebook will be used in addition to the Supplemental Rules for Hare Scramble Events that will govern our events.

 – RACE PROCEDURE

-- All events shall run a designated number of laps.
-The "Pro, A & B" class approximate overall time limit shall be three hours with a minimum of 2 ½ hours.
-No event should run longer than 3 ½ hours.
-"C" class riders overall time limit will be a minimum of 1 ½ hours.
+All events shall run a designated number of laps.
+The “Pro, A & B” class approximate overall time limit shall be 2 1/2 hours with a minimum of 2 hours.
+No event should run longer than 3 hours.
+“C” class riders overall time limit will be a minimum of 1 ½ hours.
 GP Meets must advertise the course length and time.

-- Each wave should start at one minute intervals.
-The "Pro" class will start in the first wave, followed by the remaining "A" classes.
-Followed by "B" classes and "C" classes.
+Each wave should start at intervals to adequately allow for dust to settle and allow all racers to start before the leaders finish 1 lap .
+The “Pro” class will start in the first wave, followed by the remaining “A” classes.
+Followed by “B” classes and “C” classes.
 Start procedure will be determined by individual promoters and based upon safe starting practices.
 No straddling the front wheel.
 Complete classes should be combined to start fewer waves if mass start procedure is used.

 – START PROCEDURE

-- Any "B" rider finishing in the top 20 Overall results must advance to the "A" class effective January 1 of the following year.
-"B" riders finishing in the top four of each "B" class and receiving notification of the advancement must ride "A" effective January 1 of the following year.
+Any “B” rider finishing in the top 5 Overall results of all combined “B” classes must advance to the “A” class effective January 1 of the following year.
+“B” riders finishing in the Championship spot of each “B” class and receiving notification of the advancement must ride “A” effective January 1 of the following year.
 The above advancement procedure will not apply to classes with less than the minimum of five (5) riders listed in the Championship year end point standing.
 Year-end review of the results by AMA staff and/or the rider appeal process may further reduce the number of riders advanced.

-- The top 10 Overall Championship of the previous year will be allowed to display their earned number on their motorcycle.
-The top 10 overall will be designated as "Pro" Class riders.
+The top 10 Overall Champions of the previous year will be allowed to display their earned number on their motorcycle.
+The top 10 overall will be designated as “Pro” Class riders.

 – CHAMPIONSHIP POINTS